 Indeed, reframing price is an excellent way to change the perceived value in a product.
 This has been done effectively in ads before, where the quality perception wasn’t necessarily changed, but reframing the cost attempted to decrease the perceived costs.

 Two lattes a day seems doable (if you’ve got a caffeine habit like me).
 And a more humorous example:

-You’ll have to bring out your inner spin doctor, because there are endless ways to execute the power of reframing.
+You’ll have to bring out your inner spin doctor because there are endless ways to execute.

-People are largely irrational in their judgement of wine.
+People are largely irrational in their judgment of wine.

 First, as studies have shown, even experts can’t tell apart cheap and expensive wines in blind taste studies.
 So there’s that.

 Second, and more pertinent to our “increased value perception” question, is that the price actually affects the taste of the wine.

 As Freakonomics put it, “When you take a sip of Cabernet, what are you tasting?
 The grape?
 The tannins?
 The oak barrel?
 Or the price?
 Believe it or not, the most dominant flavor may be the dollars.”

 Researchers at Stanford GSB and the California Institute of Technology found that if a person is told they’re tasting two different wines—one costs $5 and the other $45 (but they’re actually the same wine)—the part of the brain that experiences pleasure will become more active when the drinker thinks they’re having the expensive wine.